 - Community Care of North Carolina, North Carolina

 - Denver Health, Colorado

 - Johns Hopkins Community Health Partnership, Maryland

 - Los Angeles County Department of Health Services, California

 - University of California, San Francisco

-Current Innovation Lab activities are focused on:
+Additional Innovation Lab activities focused on:

-- Developing insights into how to identify and effectively interrupt the trajectory of Rising Risk populations and prevent future high utilization; and
+- Developing insights into how to identify and effectively interrupt the trajectory of “rising risk” populations and prevent future high utilization; and

 The creation of the Innovation Lab stemmed from CHCS’ earlier Kaiser Permanente-funded work in the Medicaid Value Program and the Rethinking Care Program, both national initiatives that sought to identify innovative models of care delivery for Medicaid recipients with complex needs.
-The Innovation Lab has also spurred the creation of additional CHCS programs to accelerate promising practices in the field of complex care, including Advancing Trauma-Informed Care, Transforming Complex Care, the Medicaid Early Childhood Innovation Lab, and Community Management of Medication Complexity Innovation Lab, among others.
+The Innovation Lab also spurred the creation of additional CHCS programs to accelerate promising practices in the field of complex care, including Advancing Trauma-Informed Care, Transforming Complex Care, the Medicaid Early Childhood Innovation Lab, and Community Management of Medication Complexity Innovation Lab, among others.